Comparing American Express Credit Card Offers

 This card has the rare feature of serving as a hybrid – it's a credit card, but it has the feature of a charge card in that you can go over your credit limit, within reason.
 What does that mean?
 American Express evaluates your credit, payment habits and income to decide whether you can go over.
 Meanwhile, you can carry a balance month to month because it is a credit card.

 As a business card, you can benefit from business purchases with 2X points on expenditures such as office supplies or office dinners (first $50,000 per year, then it's 1X point).
 Terms apply.
-There's no annual fee and you can get 0% intro APR for 15 months on purchases and balance transfers (then 12.99% - 20.99% variable).
+There's no annual fee and you can get 0% intro APR for 15 months on purchases and balance transfers (then 12.99%, 16.99%, or 20.99% variable).